aleph2c/miros/doc/patterns.rst

   Programming a statechart with :term:`orthogonal regions<Orthogonal Region>` is computationally expensive.
-So if you find yourself drawing two seperate states with a lot of arrows connecting them, remind yourself of the reminder pattern.
+So if you find yourself drawing two seperate states with a lot of arrows connecting them, remind yourself of this reminder pattern.

 The reminder pattern uses the ultimate hook pattern mixed with :term:`artificial event<Artificial Event>` injection.
 It's an artificial event